Build an SVG Sprite for Vite, React & Vue

 # or: yarn add -D vite-plugin-svg-icons

-This plugin scans your src/icons folder, builds a symbol sprite, and injects it at runtime.
-Configure SVGO and a stable symbolId pattern.
+The plugin scans src/icons, builds a symbol sprite, and injects it into the document at runtime — with hot-module reload as you add icons.
+You configure SVGO and a stable symbolId pattern in the next step.

 2. Configure vite.config.ts